jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzeditorjava/index.md

 *[IBM® Bluemix™][1] is an open-standards, cloud-based platform for building, managing and running apps of all types (web, mobile, big data, new smart devices).
 Capabilities include Java™, mobile backend development, application monitoring, as well as capabilities from ecosystem partners and open source, all through an as-a-service model in the cloud.*

-If you haven't already done so, the first step to use these capabilities is to register.
-To do so, go to the [Bluemix home page][1] and click **Sign up for a free trial**.
+If you haven't registered already, you'll need to do so at the [Bluemix home page][1].
+Just click **Sign up for a free trial** to get set up.

 ![Sign up for a free trial][2]